 Prepare Content Mapping

-Inventory your assets (aircraft, routes, safety records, pricing examples).
+Inventory your assets (aircraft, routes, safety records).
 Map each to the appropriate Schema.org type.

 Author JSON-LD Snippets

-Create snippets for Organization (company info), Service (charter offerings), and Product (individual aircraft).
+Create snippets for Organization, Service, and Product.
 Include all persistent identifiers.

 Frequently Asked Questions